MicrosoftDocs/Viva/Viva/engage/yammer-and-office-365-groups.md

 - Use the optional group expiration policy to help clean up unused groups.
 See [Microsoft 365 Group Expiration Policy](/microsoft-365/admin/create-groups/office-365-groups-expiration-policy)
 - Use planned additional features that will only be available with connected groups.
 This includes getting local data center residency for newly uploaded files that are stored in SharePoint. ([Microsoft 365 Roadmap](https://go.microsoft.com/fwlink/?LinkId=509914))

-## Yammer configuration required to use Microsoft 365 connected groups
+## Viva Engage configuration required to use Microsoft 365 connected groups

-To use Microsoft 365 connected groups in Yammer, make sure your Yammer network meets the following requirements:
+To use Microsoft 365 connected groups in Viva Engage, make sure your Viva Engage network meets the following requirements:

 - You must [enforce Office 365 identity](../configure-your-yammer-network/enforce-office-365-identity.md) for Yammer users.
 When you first enforce Office 365 identity there is a seven-day trial period, after which the **Status** of your  **Office 365 Identity Enforcement** changes to **Committed**.

 - Since October 16, 2018, all Yammer networks must be in a 1:1 network configuration.
 This means you have one Yammer network that is associated with one Office 365 tenant.
 This is required as of October 16, 2018.
 For more information, see [FAQ: Consolidating multiple Yammer networks](../configure-your-yammer-network/faq-consolidate-multiple-yammer-networks.md).

 >[!NOTE]
 > If you want to ensure that all of your groups are connected, align your network to Native Mode.
-To learn more about Yammer in Native Mode, see [Overview of Native Mode](../configure-your-yammer-network/overview-native-mode.md).
+To learn more about Viva Engage in Native Mode, see [Overview of Native Mode](../configure-your-yammer-network/overview-native-mode.md).

 Here's how the process works after your network becomes eligible for connected groups:

 - About 24 hours after the **Status** in **Office 365 Identity Enforcement** changes to **Committed**:
-    - In the **Microsoft 365 (previously known as Office 365) Connected Yammer Groups** section, the **Status** for your network will change to **Enabled**.
+    - In the **Microsoft 365 (previously known as Office 365) Connected Viva Engage Groups** section, the **Status** for your network will change to **Enabled**.

-    - Any new groups created in Yammer that are eligible will automatically be created as Microsoft 365 connected groups.
+    - Any new groups created in Viva Engage that are eligible will automatically be created as Microsoft 365 connected groups.

 - After about one week, existing eligible groups will be converted to Microsoft 365 groups.